studersi/test-4/tutorial-5/README.md

 ###Requirements

-* An Apache web server, ideally one created using the file structure shown in [Tutorial 1 (Compiling an Apache web server)](https://www.netnea.com/cms/apache_tutorial_1_apache_compilieren/).
+* An Apache web server, ideally one created using the file structure shown in [Tutorial 1 (Compiling Apache)](https://www.netnea.com/cms/apache-tutorial-1_compiling-apache/).
-* Understanding of the minimal configuration in [Tutorial 2 (Configuring a minimal Apache server)](https://www.netnea.com/cms/apache_tutorial_2_apache_minimal_konfigurieren/).
+* Understanding of the minimal configuration in [Tutorial 2 (Configuring a Minimal Apache Web Server)](https://www.netnea.com/cms/apache-tutorial-2_minimal-apache-configuration/).
-* An Apache web server with SSL/TLS support as in [Tutorial 4 (Configuring an SSL server)](https://www.netnea.com/cms/apache-tutorial-4-ssl-server-konfigurieren)
+* An Apache web server with SSL/TLS support as in [Tutorial 4 (Enabling Encryption with SSL/TLS)](https://www.netnea.com/cms/apache-tutorial-4_configuring-ssl-tls/).

 ###Step 1: Understanding the common log format